jeromenerf/snitch.go/README.md

-# af83-proxy
+# snitch.go

-af83-proxy should be a simple HTTP proxy that helps everyone to test, debug and reverse HTTP based applications by sitting in the middle and giving users structured informations about
+snitch.go should be a simple HTTP proxy that helps everyone to test, debug and reverse HTTP based applications by sitting in the middle and giving users structured informations about